1 Peter

 Chapter Summaries

-2. 2Peter portrays Christ as the living cornerstone and believers as living stones in God's spiritual house, declares them a chosen people and royal priesthood, instructs them to submit to governing authorities and to endure unjust suffering patiently, and holds up Christ's own suffering — bearing sins in his body on the tree — as the supreme example to follow.
+2. 2Peter portrays Christ as the living cornerstone and believers as living stones in God's spiritual house, declares them a chosen people and royal priesthood, instructs them to submit to governing authorities and to endure unjust suffering patiently, and holds up Christ's own suffering, bearing sins in his body on the tree, as the example to follow.

 3. 3Peter gives instructions to wives and husbands about conduct within marriage, calls all believers to unity and compassion, encourages them to endure suffering for righteousness with a ready defense of their hope, and points to Christ's once-for-all suffering for sins, his proclamation to the spirits in prison, and his exaltation at God's right hand.